ChicoState/ux-SoundCircle/phaseI/README.md

 ## Conclusions

 !!!
 Discoveries derived from the methods and their findings.
 Interpret how the findings translate into new insights into UX design recommendations.
 Describe those recommendations and how they should shape future work.
 In this section, include the new design recommendations based on the latest user insights. !!!

+  Conclusion:
+- Personas / Scenarios
+- Sketches / Diagrams
+- Optional(User Stories)

+While researching for how we wanted Sound Circle to work,

 ## Caveats